Guru901/Ripress/docs/guides/request/request-headers.md

 ## Thread Safety

-`RequestHeaders` implements `Clone` and `Debug`, making it suitable for use in multi-threaded web servers.
-The struct itself is not `Send + Sync` by default, but can be easily shared by cloning when needed.
+`RequestHeaders` derives `Clone` and `Debug` (after adding the derives above).
+Its inner `HashMap<String, Vec<String>>` is also `Send + Sync`, so the struct can be shared across threads via standard Rust ownership rules.
+For mutation, clone per thread or wrap in your preferred synchronization primitive.

 ## Performance Considerations